Netflix/metaflow-docs/docs/metaflow/visualizing-results/README.md

 What if you want to share results of flows with human beings or inspect results by yourself?
 One option is to use Jupyter notebooks and Metaflow [Client API](../metaflow/client), which is a good combination for ad-hoc analysis and exploration.

-If you have a good idea what information you want observe in every execution, it is more convenient to produce a relevant report automatically.
+If you have a good idea what information you want to observe in every execution, it is more convenient to produce a relevant report automatically.
 Metaflow comes with a built-in mechanism to create and view such reports with a few lines of code, called _cards_.
 These cards can contain any images, text, and tables which help you observe the flow.
 To get an idea of how cards works in practice, take a look at the following short video (no sound):

 <ReactPlayer controls url="https://www.youtube.com/watch?v=YSJXn6KLzXg" />